radiantlogic-v8/documentation-new/documentation/upgrade-guides/updating-to-sm-v9.md

 | — | *Helm applies the new version* | *Updates the StatefulSet to the `9.0.0` image and updates the other services.* | *`fid` pods reappear with the new image.* |
 | 5 | `fid-hdap-post-upgrade-wait` | Confirms that the pods use the expected image and serve every exported store. | The Job completes when Identity Data Management is serving all stores. |

-Notes on the steps above:
+The following details apply to the migration steps:

 - Step 1 stops both main and follower-only nodes.
 Replica counts are recorded so they can be restored if a later step fails.
 Pods stop one at a time.
 - The export worker in step 2 (`fid-hdap-export-worker`) runs on the current v8 image and mounts the `fid-0` volume.
 It records the list of exported stores.
 After the pod is removed, its output remains in the Job log.